pulibrary/discoveryutils/README.md

 # Discovery Service Utilities
 ==============

 Utilities to interact with Summon, the PUL Blacklight Catalog, Springshare products, PUL Pulfa, PUL Pudl.
-Written using Silex, Symfony Components, and GuzzleHTTP.
-See http://silex.sensiolabs.org/documentation for more context and information about Silex applications.
+Written using the Symfony and GuzzleHTTP.
+See https://symfony.com/doc/current/index.html for more context and information about Silex applications.

-## Dependecies
+## Development Environment Dependecies
 1. docker
 1. lando
     ```